yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-bigmandconvexhulls.md

 The goal in a big-M model is to create a model whose relaxation is as close as possible to the convex hull of the original constraint, i.e. the best possible convex approximation of the original feasible set.
 Clearly, from the figures above, this was not successful.
 In many cases, good variable bounds lead to reasonably good approximations of the convex hull, and for some models, the convex hull will be recovered.

-It is possible to directly generate the convex hull in YALMIP, by using the command [hull].
+It is possible to directly generate the convex hull in YALMIP, by using the command [hull](/command/hull).

 ````matlab
 F = hull(A1*x <= b1,A2*x <= b2,A3*x <= b3,A4*x <= b4)